General

 Your Metabolism

-Another important thing to consider is the differences in how women use and metabolize drugs of abuse, particularly alcohol.
+Another important thing to consider is the differences in how women use and metabolize substances, particularly alcohol.
 When we talk about metabolizing something, we mean the way in which a substance is processed by the body.
 Because of the way women process alcohol, they cannot and should not use alcohol at the same level as a man.
 For many women, if their partner is using alcohol in an unhealthy way, they may be influenced to also use in ways that are unhealthy.

 This idea of the differences in how men and women metabolize alcohol becomes very important when we begin to think about healthy versus unhealthy drinking levels.